• Skip to primary navigation

 Project Teams

-The Texas A&M System will construct the Law and Education Building, which is expected to be completed in December of 2025.
+The Texas A&M System will construct the Law and Education Building, which is expected to be completed during the summer of 2026.
 It will be financed with bonds backed by the Permanent University Fund and other sources.

 Texas A&M-Fort Worth has its own team of architects and construction managers who started construction on the Law & Education Building in Summer 2023.
 Architecture firm Stantec is the primary architect, working with design architect Pelli Clarke & Partners.
 Construction partners include: Turner Construction Company, CARCON Industries, Source Building Group Inc., and Dikita Enterprises.